 Welcome to Laravel Starter Guide.
-This tutorial series is designed to provide you all the information you need to get started with building web application using Laravel PHP framework.
-In this article you will learn What is Laravel?
+This tutorial series is designed to provide you with all the information you need to get started with building a web application using Laravel PHP framework.
+In this article, you will learn What is Laravel?
 And why we need to use Laravel framework? and a brief introduction to Laravel version releases.

 1. Introduction to Laravel PHP

-Laravel is free, open-source and one of the more popular PHP web framework based on model–view–controller (MVC) architectural pattern.
+Laravel is free, open-source and one of the more popular PHP web framework based on the model–view–controller (MVC) architectural pattern.
 It is created by Taylor Otwell, intended to reduce the cost of initial development and improve quality of your code by defining industry standard design practices.
-Using Laravel, you can can save hours of development time and reduce thousand lines of code compared raw PHP.
+Using Laravel, you can save hours of development time and reduce thousands of lines of code compared raw PHP.

 Since its first release on June 2011, Laravel is has come a long way as the PHP language is evolving.
 The current Laravel framework version is 5.4.

 PHP is one of the most popular programming languages, powered over 82% of websites around the world.
 The recent PHP 7 release made this server-side programming language better and more stable than ever.
 It is used by major players like Facebook, WordPress, Flicker, etc.